 Scenario 2: Use your smartphone’s conference-call feature

-Every smartphone has the ability to add a third party using its conference-call or “Add Call” feature.
+Every smartphone can add a third party using its conference-call or “Add Call” feature.
 Using this feature is simple.

 In this instance, the doctor would already have the patient on the line.